thomasWeise/moptipy/README.md

 When setting up an algorithm execution, you can specify whether you want to [log the progress](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_improvements) of the algorithm (or not).
 If and only if you choose to log the progress, the `PROGRESS` section will be contained in the log file.
+Notice that this section can be long if the algorithm makes many improvements.
 You can also choose if you want to [log all algorithm steps](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_all_fes) or [only the improving moves](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_improvements), the latter being the default behavior.
+If you really log all algorithm steps, then your log files will become quite large.
+In our Job Shop Scheduling example in the [Optimization Algorithms](https://thomasweise.github.io/oa/) book, for example, we can do several million objective function evaluations (FEs) within the two minutes of runtime granted to each run.
+This then would equate to several millions of lines in the `PROGRESS` section of each log file.
+So normally you would rather only log the improving moves, which would normally be between a few ten to a few thousand of lines, which is usually acceptable.
-Notice that even if you do not choose to log the algorithm's progress, the section `STATE` with the objective value of the best solution encountered, the FE when it was found, and the consumed runtime as well as the `RESULT_*` sections with the best encountered candidate solution and point in the search space will be included.
+Notice that even if you do not choose to log the algorithm's progress at all, the [section `STATE`](#the-section-state) with the objective value of the best solution encountered, the FE when it was found, and the consumed runtime as well as the [`RESULT_*` sections](#the-result_-sections) with the best encountered candidate solution and point in the search space as well as the [`SETUP`](#the-section-setup) and [`SYS_INFO`](#the-section-sys_info) still will be included in the log files.

 The `PROGRESS` section contains log points describing the algorithm progress over time in a semicolon-separated values format with one data point per line.
 It has an internal header describing the data columns.